Sri Guru Hargobind Sahib Ji

 Seeing their scheme to harm Guru Ji going awry and growing fearful of his developing friendship with the Emperor, Chandu Shah used an illness of Jahangir to have the court astrologers predict that only a Holy man praying at a shrine at Gwalior Fort, for a lengthy time, would lead to the Emperor's recovery.
 Moved equally by his personal jealousy as well as by superstition and the predictions of his court astrologers, Jahangir ordered the Guru to be imprisoned at the Gwalior fort (other versions have the Guru volunteering to undertake the task).

 Though his Sikhs were worried that he would meet the same fate as his father the Guru himself was never worried over his release.
 The famous muslim pir Hazrat Mian Mir was amoung those who reminded Jahangir, who had long since gotten over his illness and seemingly forgotten about the Guru's confinement in the Fort, to release the Guru.
-The Guru's immediate release was ordered, but Guru Ji refused to leave the fort unless the fifty-two Princes who had long languished under confinement, at the fort, were released as well.
+The Guru's immediate release was ordered, but Guru Ji refused to leave the fort unless the fifty-two Prince who had long languished under confinement, at the fort, were released as well.

-Jahangir cleverly agreed that the Guru could take as many of the princes to freedom, as could hold onto the Guru's clothing.
+Jahangir cleverly agreed that the Guru could take as many of the prince to freedom, as could hold onto the Guru's clothing.
 Guru Ji had his darzi (tailor) prepair a coat with 52 ribands or tails and left the fort with the fifty-two rulers trailing behind him, each holding onto a piece of the Guru's coat.
 That is why Guru Ji is referred to as the Liberator (Bandi-chor) in history.
 Bandi Chhorh Divas is celebrated in honor of the day.

 When Guru Ji reached Amritsar his Sikhs lit lamps to welcome him.
 His arrival also consided with the tradional Indian festival of Diwali.
 Since then the festival of Diwali (lighting of lamps) is celebrated as Bandi-Chor diwas by Sikhs.